Back to Blog Posts

 Several types of records from Facebook can be used as evidence in court, depending on the case and how the evidence is collected and presented.
 These may include:

 • Public posts.
-These can include status updates, photos, videos (including livestreams), audio recordings, or comments (one’s own, or on other individuals’ content), which can be used to indicate the poster’s sentiments or intentions, actions, or even associations – such as membership in a specific club or group.
+Think status updates, photos, videos (including livestreams), audio recordings, or comments (one’s own, or on other individuals’ content), which can be used to indicate the poster’s sentiments or intentions, actions, or even associations, such as membership in a specific club or group.
 If collected via screenshot, such evidence would need to be authenticated.

 • Private messages.
 These may be direct messages or chat logs, and generally require a subpoena or warrant to be accessed unless willingly provided by a participant in the conversation.